This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Hinc videmus, Dei infinitam essentiam, ejusque aeternitatem omnibus esse notam.
 Cum autem omnia in Deo sint, & per Deum concipiantur, sequitur, nos ex cognition hae plurima posse deducere, quae adaequate cognoscamus, atque adeo terium illud cognitions genus formare...

 [Ethica, part II, prop.
-47, scholium]
+47, scholium](From this we see that God's infinite essence and his eternity is known to all.
+And since all things are in God and conceived through God, it follows that we can deduce from this knowledge a great many things which we know adequately, and so can form the third kind of knowledge...)

 We can substitute 'reality' for Spinoza's term 'God' in the previous passage for a more general understanding.